pensando/dsc-drivers/README.md

  - Kcompat fixes for newer upstream and Red Hat kernels
  - Add interrupt affinity option for mnic_ionic use
  - Other optimizations and stability fixes

+2021-02-02 - driver updates to 1.15.4-C-8
+ - Added support for PTP
+ - Dropped support for macvlan offload
+ - Cleaned some 'sparse' complaints
+ - Add support for devlink firmware update
+ - Dynamic interrupt coalescing
+ - Add support for separate Tx interrupts
+ - Rework queue reconfiguration for better memory handling
+ - Reorder some configuration steps to remove race conditions
+ - Changes to napi handling for better performance